YouhuiPang/FX-Risk-Forecasting-System/README.md

-# FX Risk Prediction Dashboard
+# Quantitative FX Risk Forecasting System | ML-Based Volatility Modeling

 This project is a web-based FX risk prediction system designed to help users intuitively understand short-term currency volatility.
 It uses historical exchange rate data and macroeconomic indicators to predict the next 3-day risk level of currency pairs (e.g., USD/CNY) using a machine learning model.
 The final product is a visual dashboard that requires no financial background to interpret.